rfantasia17/bggn213/README.md

 # bggn213
 Bioinformatics Class
-This repo is for my UCSD bioinformatics class.
+This repo is for my UC San Diego bioinformatics class.